GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/nfs-server/README.md

 installed the and then call the proper `mount` command.

-Both of these steps are automatically handled with the use of the `use` command in a selection of HPC Toolkit modules.
+Both of these steps are automatically handled with the use of the `use` command in a selection of Cluster Toolkit modules.
 See the [compatibility matrix][matrix] in the network storage doc for a complete list of supported modules.
 See the [hpc-centos-ss.yaml] test config for an example of using this module with a `vm-instance` module.